Madeleine-Henderson/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.* Prior to reading this document, I was unaware and challenged that all the icons and pieces of interaction in a smart device or any tech device are grouped under microinteractions.
+I never thought that they were categorised and recognised as a type of element in technology.

 *What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+Don't just describe the reading: write about what changed in YOUR knowledge.* From this reading I learnt all about 'microinteractions' what they are and how they function with in a product.
+I learn that microinteractions are a function that only has one purpose and only does one thing.
+I learnt that a whole product can be made up of them and most the time they are just a small function alongside another element in the product.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.* From this reading I would be more interested in knowing how I can apply this to future designing and even to these projects.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.* This ready has given insight to help with my projects, by making me aware of microinteractions and how much of a infulence they have on the design.
+This reading makes me aware of how I can make each step of the interation smooth and allow users to get the most out of the design.

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###